konanik15/engineering_project/backend/services/social/README.md

 ## Lobby
 ### Overview
-Every private message has the following properties:
+Every lobby message has the following properties:
 - from - a sender
 - lobbyId - id of the lobby it was sent to
 - text - the content of a message